MatthewRalston/kmerdb/quickstart.md

 ## kmerdb view

 As mentioned before under [KDB format](#kdb-is-a-file-format), the kdb file consists of a header or metadata section, followed by data blocks until the end of the file.
 The header is YAML formatted and the data blocks are formatted as tab-separated value files (.tsv), with the last/right-most column being a JSON formatted metadata column.
 For developers, the YAML schema can be found in the config.py file.

+It is worth noting that the 'files' attribute contains an array of file metadata for each file used to construct the profile, including total and unique k-mers per file *and* in aggregate.
+Note that you cannot sum unique k-mers across all files to retrieve the total unique count, rather an extra pass is required after the counts are summed to acquire the true nullomer/unique k-mer counts.

 ```bash
 # This should display the entire header of most files
 >zcat test/data/foo.12.kdb | head -n 30